 Recommendations Are Specific and Actionable

 ‘Further analysis is recommended’ is not a recommendation — it is a deferral.
-‘We recommend approving a budget of $X for a 90-day pilot, with a review at day 60 against three KPIs’ is a recommendation.
+‘We recommend approving a budget of a proposed amount for a 90-day pilot, with a review at day 60 against three KPIs’ is a recommendation.
 The test: could someone act on this tomorrow without asking a clarifying question?

 Visual Hierarchy Makes It Navigable